evmckinney9/jenglot/posts/01_rust_wheels/index.md

 Verifying the integration involves a straightforward process:

 1. **Instantiate and Build**: After setting up the template and implementing the Rust functions, create a new repository from the template and clone it to your development environment.
-I use Ubuntu in WSL2, with Rust already installed.
+Iam using Ubuntu in WSL2, with Rust already installed.

     ![Figure 1: Creating a new repository from the template.](figures/image1.png)